 I earn more than P250,000 per year.
 What do I need to pay?

 First, let’s take a look at the new Income Tax Table under the TRAIN law.
 Take note that this will be implemented from 2018 to 2022 only.
-By the year 2023, the rates will go lower.
+By the year 2023, the rates will be lower.

 Now, if you’re a non-VAT taxpayer who earns more than P250,000 a year, you have two options with regard to filing your taxes.

 You might be thinking that the second option is easier.
 However, it’s important to know that it’s not made for everyone.
 If your business has low profits and a high cost of sales, the easy road might hurt your business.